M0nica/gatsby-workshop/README.md

 yarn start
 ```

-This should start up your browser.
-You can also open the production deployment: LINK TBD
+This should start up the site locally in your browser at http://localhost:8000/.
+For reference the production deployment of the inital site looks like: https://deploy-preview-4--gatsbyjsdemo.netlify.app/ and the production deploymeny of the final site looks like: https://deploy-preview-14--gatsbyjsdemo.netlify.app/ (subject to change).

 ### Exercises